-- The field in lookup is the name of the field used in the csv lookup table.
-The field in dataset is the name of the field used in the event data.
+The Field in Dataset is the name of the field used in the event data.

-- Under Output, select the product_name and price fields.
+- Under Output, check the product_name and price fields.

-- The output fields read from the header row of the lookup table are listed under Field Names.
-You can type in a Display Name for each fields.
+The output fields listed are from the header row of the lookup table are listed under Field Names.
+You can specify a Display Name for each fields.
 This display name is the name used for the field in your events.

-- Click Preview to review the fields you want to add.
+- Click Preview to review the fields that you want to add.

 Define a root dataset for the data model